chirag-techrayslabs/laravel-coding-test/readme.md

 You are required to create a simple online bookstore application using Laravel.
 The application should include the following features:

 - **Front-End:**
-  - A page to list all books.
+  - A page to list all books with searching on title, description and filtering by categories

 - **Admin Panel:**
-  - Functionality to create and update book records.
+  - Functionality to create and update book records and other records.

 ## Requirements